 NB: It must be noted that there are robust systems in place to accurately record and report on the numbers of "significant" and "serious" risk children as they currently receive a statutory response.
 Those young people identified as "at risk" may not require a statutory response and may be receiving appropriate alternative support services in accordance with their level of need.
-There are numerous other variables that impact on data quality and accuracy of reporting.
-Therefore whilst the numbers give an important and relevant insight into the impact of awareness raising activity and scale; direct comparisons between Local Authorities are not going to be accurate.
+Work is on-going to develop recording and reporting capability for this cohort therefore whilst the numbers give an important and relevant insight into the impact of awareness raising activity and scale; direct comparisons between Local Authorities are unlikely to be accurate.